-Wythenshawe MVP is a newly established feedback forum for expectant and new parents receiving care from Wythenshawe hospital.
+Wythenshawe MVP (Maternity Voices Partnership) is a new feedback forum for expectant and new parents receiving care from Wythenshawe hospital.

-We are keen to hear about your experiences of maternity care during pregnancy, birth and in the first few weeks after your baby is born.
-We want to know:
+We want to hear about your experiences of maternity care during pregnancy, birth and in the first few weeks after your baby is born.
+For example, we want to know: